Modern Slavery Act Statement

 In addition, as other businesses, we are engaged in travel planning and sales business, credit card business, etc.

-In the United Kingdom, JAL, which operates an aviation business, operates flights to and from London Heathrow Airport.
-Our subsidiaries EURO-CREATIVE TOURS (U.K.) LTD and JALPAK INTERNATIONAL (EUROPE) B.V. are located in London and operate passenger sales.
-In Australia, JAL operates flights to and from Melbourne and Sydney airports.
+In the United Kingdom, JAL, which operates an aviation business, operates flights to and from London Heathrow Airport, and its consolidated subsidiaries EURO-CREATIVE TOURS (U.K.) LTD, JALPAK INTERNATIONAL (EUROPE) B.V. and JALUX Inc. operates businesses.
+In Australia, JAL operates flights to and from Melbourne and Sydney airport.

 Please check Number of routes for details.